 An initiative by scotch brand Dewar’s, The Doers Club is an experiential platform that furthers the label’s motto of ‘Double is Better’.
 Bringing together pop culture, culinary arts, and the double-aged Dewar’s Scotch, the club aims to put together one dinner every month that’s hosted by a power-packed chef and a celebrity food enthusiast pair.
 For their first-ever session, Kapoor joined hands with ‘Macaron Queen’ Pooja Dhingra, the lady behind Le 15 Patisserie & Café.
 A specially curated menu, a live food counter, and endless bonhomie is what ensued at Soho House Mumbai where the two played hostesses.

-We caught up with Kapoor to learn more about the initiative and of course, her love for all things food.
+Here’s Kapoor speaking about the initiative and of course, her love for all things food.

 How was it curating The Doers Club’s maiden dinner in India?